Main Content

 The NJ Clean Communities Council (NJCCC) partners with the Rutgers/NJAES Office of Continuing Professional Education (OCPE) to offer a certification course for Clean Communities program personnel.
 The three-day session presents information on programming, statistical reporting, budgeting/cost management, communications, volunteer management and related topics in an informal atmosphere that encourages critical thinking and innovation.

-Day One (September 18) will focus on how to conduct a community cleanup and Clean Communities guidelines and procedures; Day Two (September 25) will present information on the statistical reporting, grant management, municipal finances and enforcement procedures.
+Day one will focus on how to conduct a community cleanup and Clean Communities guidelines and procedures; Day two will present information on the statistical reporting, grant management, municipal finances and enforcement procedures.
 Both these days will be held remotely.

 Who Should Attend?